Spherical Crown Densiometer | Convex or Concave | Forest Densiometers

 - Available for order

-Spherical Crown Densiometer | Convex or Concave | Model A & Model C from Forest Densiometers
+Spherical Crown Forest Densiometer | Convex or Concave | Model A & Model C

 Denisometers are used to determine overstory canopy density and are helpful when establishing spacing standards in forest thinning and determining light requirements for regeneration.
 Originally, the densiometer was developed to characterize and quantify canopy density for representative forest sites where numerous parameters such as tree size (height, girth, and growth rate), tree spacing, soil types, slope and slope orientation, elevation and others were determined.
 The early work was done as part of a nationwide study to develop a series of guidelines to improve the efficiency of forest management.
 The goals were to maximize yield of these renewable natural resources at maturity and to aid management decisions that would help the forest stands approach a balanced ecological system.